N0K0/aicompo-tg19/readme.md

 Which is located at [ws://localhost:8080/ws]().
 Any attempt to connect to any of the other endpoint will end in an disqualification

-When a player is connected sucsessfully it will recive the following message:
+When a player is connected successfully it will receive the following message:
 ```JSON
 {
   "type":"info",